-Shannon Hollis is a Grants and Contracts Management Senior Analyst for the College of Food, Agriculture and Environmental Sciences.
-Shannon joined Ohio State in 2009, and in her current role, Shannon provides pre and post award support for the CFAES funded research portfolio.
+Shannon Hollis is a Grants and Contracts Management Senior Analyst for the College of Food, Agricultural, and Environmental Sciences (CFAES), Office for Research & Graduate Education.
+Shannon joined Ohio State in 2009, and in her current role, Shannon provides college level pre- and post-award support for the CFAES funded research portfolio.

 Prior to joining the GDSU, she was the Interim Director of the OBIC Bioproducts Innovation Center at OSU and was the Project Manager of the USDA funded Consortium for Advanced Bioeconomy Leadership Education (CABLE) program.
 Earlier in her career, Shannon held several positions of increasing responsibility in Research and Development at The Scotts Miracle-Gro Company.
 Her work there led to three patents as a co-inventor on improved pesticide formulations.